alecTheBrainDamaged/truthTableGenerator/README.md

 for others to build their Own front ends.

 , i need to add pictures of what it can do so far .

+the back end will parse Strings like such

+"
+P
+P -> Q

+"

+"
+P <-> Q
+% P -> Q
+"

+and it will generate a truth table for them. whether its an argument , or just a set of proposotions. the % symbol is a placeholder for the therefore symbol.